Compare Forza Horizon 5 vs Street Fighter 6

 Product 2: Street Fighter 6

-Environmental detail was mixed: Metro City could feel lively and bustling, while older hardware reduced background density.
+Environmental detail was strong in stages and city presentation, though older hardware reduced background liveliness.

 exploration quality